VendrickNZ/Go-Nap/README.md

 Because we do not actually own the domain `www.gonap.nz`, deep linking will need to be manually connected by the user in their android settings.
 This can be done by going `Apps > Go Nap > Defaults | Set as default > Supported web addresses` then enable `www.gonap.nz`.
-You could also make sure that `Open supported links` is enabled.
+You should also make sure that `Open supported links` is enabled.

 ## Grade Checklist